 The MSc in Social and Cultural Theory addresses both theoretical and substantive elements of this cultural turn.
-The works of key thinkers within social and cultural theory are explored, while the role of cultural explanations within theories of race and ethnicity, gender relations and the sociology of religion (among others) is also given both theoretical and empirical consideration.
+The works of key thinkers in social and cultural theory are explored, while the role of cultural explanations within theories of race and ethnicity, class, gender relations, sexuality and the sociology of religion (among others) is also given both theoretical and empirical consideration.

 These issues are situated within the framework of analyses and critiques of wider debates and discourses in social and cultural theory.
 They cover questions such as postmodernism, postfeminism and postcolonialism.

 You will take a combination of mandatory and optional taught units within the School of Sociology, Politics and International Studies.
 Each unit is delivered over the course of 12 weeks and assessed by an essay (or equivalent form of written submission).
 The taught section of the programme is followed in the summer term by a dissertation.

 Visit our programme catalogue for full details of the structure and unit content for our MSc in Social and Cultural Theory.

 An upper second-class honours degree or international equivalent in any discipline.

 For applicants who are currently completing a degree, we understand that their final grade may be higher than the interim grades or module/unit grades they achieve during their studies.